 This is one of the best bags I’ve ever used!
 If you travel by air with either a lot of camera gear, or one of the big telephotos such as a 600mm, the Airport International v2.0 is well worth a look.
 Not only is it designed to fit within all International carry-on sizes, but it gives you a huge amount of storage space and three built in security locks.
 And because it’s a roller, it makes your journey more comfortable as well!

-Having almost thrown my back out carting a 600mm, D3s and laptop in my usual hand luggage travel bag (the ThinkTank Photo Streetwalker HardDrive – which is still my number one rucksack of choice) I was keen not to do that on my trip to Yellowstone, especially given that involved two flights to get there.
-So, good friend and fellow photographer Colin Pickett let me borrow this bag.
+Having almost thrown my back out carting a 600mm, D3s and laptop in my usual hand luggage travel bag (the ThinkTank Photo Streetwalker HardDrive – which, in 2017, was replaced with the MindShift Gear MP-3 V2) I was keen not to do that on my trip to Yellowstone, especially given that involved two flights to get there.
+So good friend of mine let me borrow this bag.
 And all I can say is, wow!
 It took all the strain out of getting the gear to my destination, and the ease in which I could move it around the airport resulted in a much more comfortable and stress free journey!
 I’ll get this out the way now, I love this bag.
+So much so I promptly went out and got one of my own.

 Dimensions: 14” W x 21” H x 8” D (35.6 x 53.3 x 20.3 cm)